Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

       true when the user opts in to the Firefox Suggest onboarding dialog modal.
 The user can also toggle the pref using a toggle switch in the Firefox Suggest preferences UI.
-    - ``browser.urlbar.suggest.quicksuggest``: True if non-sponsored Firefox
+    - ``browser.urlbar.suggest.quicksuggest.nonsponsored``: True if
-      Suggest suggestions are enabled in the urlbar.
+      non-sponsored Firefox Suggest suggestions are enabled in the urlbar.
     - ``browser.urlbar.suggest.quicksuggest.sponsored``: True if sponsored
       Firefox Suggest suggestions are enabled in the urlbar.
     - ``browser.urlbar.suggest.searches``: True if search suggestions are